Open Field Birds, Pacific Northwest

 The white throated sparrow breeds from Mackenzie, central Quebec, and Newfoundland south to North Dakota, Wisconsin, and Pennsylvania.
 Spends winters in much of eastern U.S. and in small numbers in southwestern states.
 Nests in brushy or semi open mixed woods, winters on wood lots, scrub lands, gardens, and backyards.
 Frequently visits bird feeders.
 White throated Sparrows prefer to breed in coniferous and mixed woodlands, especially those with openings and thick undergrowth.
 Second growth after logging or fire is their favorite type of breeding habitat.

-Although not a very common visitor to BC Coastal Region, I had one at one of my feeders for over 2 weeks this fall.
+Although not a very common visitor to Pacific Northwest Coastal Region, I had one at one of my feeders for over 2 weeks this fall.

 During the fall and winter, the White throated Sparrow feeds on small seeds and berries.
 Insects are a more important food source during the summer months, although greens and fruit are still a part of the sparrow’s diet.